HonkingGoose/git-gosling/docs/recommendations/git_aliases.md

 $ git config alias.ci commit
 ```

-Now you can choose whether you want to type `git commit` or `git ci` when making a new commit in the repository where you set the alias.
+Now you can choose whether you want to enter `git commit` or `git ci` when making a new commit in the repository where you set the alias.

 ### Setting a global Git alias